jackie-ho/car-repository/readme.md

 ## Instructors, read below

-Set an upstream remote to the [master repository](https://github.com/generalassembly-studio/adi-curriculum).
-After you've fetched recent additions to the course, be sure to run the `transform.sh` file to remove solution code and instructor comments before adding and committing your changes.
+Set an upstream remote to the [master curriculum repository](https://github.com/generalassembly-studio/adi-curriculum).
+After you've fetched recent additions to the course, be sure to run the `transform.sh` file to remove solution code, assignments that require separate repos, and instructor comments before adding and committing your changes.